harsh-khulbe03/Aao-Khao/README.md

 - **Swiggy API**: For providing the restaurant data that powers the application.
 - **Tailwind CSS**: For the styling framework that enhances the UI design.
-- **Razorpay**: For providing a secure payment gateway for processing transactions.
 - **React Community**: For the ongoing support and resources that help make building applications easier.

 ---